dswan2/InstantDockerSwarm/README.md

-Summmary:   This vagrantfile will create a docker swarm cluster for training purposes.
+Summmary:   This vagrantfile will create a docker swarm cluster for a self training environment.
 The swarm will be initialized, and will join worker nodes to the swarm.
-All configurations allow running containers, but base configuration limits you to deploying a service to a single node.
-With more nodes, you can experience with increasing the number of replicas, and killing off a replica to see failover.
+All configurations allow running containers, but base configuration limits you to deploying services to a single node.
+With more nodes, you can experience with increasing the number of service replicas, and testing failover by killing a replica.

 Minimum: Hardware Prereqs: 12 GB Ram, 4 CPU threads.